 - Pass comprehensive Federal immigration reform

-Objective: Create real consequences and laws to end the violence against women, particularly young women, that affects every realm of their lives – from harassment on public transportation, sexual assaults in the military, and on campus, to the violence that occurs at home
+- Freedom from Violence: Create real consequences and laws to end the violence against women, particularly young women, that affects every realm of their lives – from harassment on public transportation, sexual assaults in the military, and on campus, to the violence that occurs at home.

 Of growing concern is the increase in human trafficking.
 Over 100,000 children are commercially exploited for sex each year in this country; most of them girls.
 This will only end with efforts to eliminate demand, prosecute traffickers, and provide services and shelter to victims.